developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 <b>Suggest Contact names</b> automatically displays contacts from the contact list when typing names.

 <b>Next-word suggestions</b> looks at the word prior to the one being typed and displays words that might come next.
+This is sometimes referred to as "predictive text."

 #### Personal dictionary
-The Personal dictionary can be used to store terms specific to a particular industry to help improve the speed and accuracy of input from the keyboard.
-For example, if configured for a medical device, typing "gerd" might present the phrase "gastroesophageal reflux disease" and similar medical terms that begin with the same letters.
+The Personal dictionary can be used to store terms specific to a particular industry to help improve the speed and accuracy of keyboard input.
+For example, if configured for a medical device, the acronym "gerd" could be added as a shortcut and replaced with "gastroesophageal reflux disease" whenever it was typed.

 <img alt="" style="height:350px" src="pref_text_1.png"/>
 <br>